top of page

 La Havre from the cruise ship

-If you are taking a cruise with Europe involved, you might have a port stop in Le Havre, France.
+If you are taking a cruise with Europe involved, you might have a cruise stop in Le Havre, France.
 There are so many places to go via a cruise ship excursion and most take an excursion from a cruise ship, but I did something cost-effective, that allowed me to explore more than a tour ever would.
-Today's post is about my experience, renting a car, driving in France as a US citizen and of course I toss in a little bit of history along the way with the places that I saw.
+It is perfect for small groups.
+Today's post is about my experience, renting a car, driving from Le Havre cruise port as a US citizen and of course I toss in a little bit of history along the way with the places that I saw.

 Me with the rental car in Omaha Beach